-At least ten casinos have reopened in the Kingdom of Cambodia since they were shut down in April 2020 due to the COVID-19 pandemic, with more to re-open soon.
+At least ten casinos have reopened in the Kingdom of Cambodia since they were shut down in April 2020 due to the COVID-19 pandemic.

 The Cambodian Ministry of Economy and Finance deputy director, Ros Phearun, told the Phnom Penh Post “The casinos are limited in operations and must ensure social distancing and cleanliness.
 We expect more reopening soon.”